collapsed-stacks/startups/questions/12397/how-does-valuation-of-startup-work.md

 - posted by: [DonQuiKong](https://stackexchange.com/users/9739821/donquikong) on 2017-04-03
 - score: 0

-<p>It depends on the interest rate and the profit the investor expects.
-A company making 10€ profit per year at an interest rate of 100%/a would be worth 10€, at an interest rate of 10% 100 Euro. </p>
+It depends on the interest rate and the profit the investor expects.
+A company making 10€ profit per year at an interest rate of 100%/a would be worth 10€, at an interest rate of 10% 100 Euro.

-<p>Adding increasing profit over time makes the calculus harder but the logik stays the same.</p>
+Adding increasing profit over time makes the calculus harder but the logik stays the same.

-<p>Note that the interest rate is arbitrarily whatever the investor considers necessary, not the market rate.</p>
+Note that the interest rate is arbitrarily whatever the investor considers necessary, not the market rate.

 ## Answer 12415